 The Department has fully implemented the original Behavioral Health Information System purchased through the Technology Component.
 The final year of the Technology funding was FY13/14, and no further funds are being allocated to this component at this time.

-Upcoming priorities include implementation of telepsychiatry and telecounseling.
-An additional priority will be to meet the new Federal Managed Care requirements regarding Network Adequacy, time and distance access standards, and changes to the authorization process.
+Jpcoming priorities includ le implementation of of telepsychiatry and telecounseling ng.
+An additional

+oriority will be to meet the

+Adequacy, time and dista

+·

 MHSA Funding

 MHSA COUNTY FISCAL ACCOUNTABILITY CERTIFICATION1